Boric acid suppositories might not sound glamorous, but they’re a trusted ally for many when it comes to supporting vaginal health.

 If you’ve heard the buzz about boric acid but aren’t quite sure what it’s all about, you’re in the right place.
 Here, we’ll break down how to use boric acid suppositories, including what you need to know to ensure safe and effective use.

 Boric acid is a naturally occurring compound with antifungal and antibacterial properties.
-When formulated as a vaginal suppository, it’s used to treat recurring or stubborn vaginal infections, such as yeast infections or bacterial vaginosis (BV)
+When formulated as a vaginal suppository, it's most commonly used to treat recurring or stubborn vaginal infections, particularly when conventional treatments haven't worked.
+Common uses include:

-Boric acid suppositories work by restoring a healthy vaginal pH, providing relief from symptoms like vaginal odor and unusual discharge.
-It’s important to note that boric acid suppositories aren’t meant to replace standard treatments but are often recommended as a complementary option by healthcare providers.
+Boric acid suppositories aren't meant to replace standard treatments, but are often recommended as a complementary option by healthcare providers.

 Unlike the boric acid available over the counter, Evvy’s Pure Boric Acid Suppositories are prescription-grade and formulated under controlled conditions in a 503a NABP-accredited pharmacy to ensure quality.